RadCom

 RadCom is the monthly magazine published by the Radio Society of Great Britain and is provided to all corporate members of the society.
 Typically 100 pages, it includes a mixture of news, theory, construction and technical articles of interest to the amateur radio community.
-RadCom is the largest circulation amateur radio-related magazine in the United Kingdom.

 History

 From its inception in 1913 until the end of 1924, the official journal of the Radio Society of Great Britain was the independent publication Wireless World and Radio Review.
 Due to a change in proprietorship of that magazine, the honour was withdrawn and bestowed instead on Experimental Wireless and the Wireless Engineer.
 In July 1925, it was decided by members of the Society's Transmitting and Receiving (T & R) Section to produce its own monthly publication "written by and for the radio amateur".
 This was entitled T & R Bulletin.
 The magazine changed its name to RSGB Bulletin in July 1942.
 In 1968, the name changed again to Radio Communication, which was abbreviated to RadCom in January 1995.